Eagle Point Credit Company Inc. Plans Monthly Dividend of $0.08 (NYSE:ECC)

-Eagle Point Credit has a dividend payout ratio of 84.2% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Research analysts expect Eagle Point Credit to earn $1.24 per share next year, which means the company should continue to be able to cover its $0.96 annual dividend with an expected future payout ratio of 77.4%.
+Eagle Point Credit has a payout ratio of 84.2% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
+Equities analysts expect Eagle Point Credit to earn $1.24 per share next year, which means the company should continue to be able to cover its $0.96 annual dividend with an expected future payout ratio of 77.4%.

-Eagle Point Credit (NYSE:ECC) last announced its quarterly earnings data on Monday, November 16th.
-The investment management company reported $0.23 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.26 by ($0.03).
-The business had revenue of $16.04 million for the quarter, compared to analyst estimates of $14.45 million.
-As a group, equities research analysts expect that Eagle Point Credit will post 1.17 EPS for the current year.
+Eagle Point Credit (NYSE:ECC) last announced its quarterly earnings results on Monday, November 16th.
+The investment management company reported $0.23 earnings per share for the quarter, missing analysts’ consensus estimates of $0.26 by ($0.03).
+The business had revenue of $16.04 million during the quarter, compared to analysts’ expectations of $14.45 million.
+As a group, research analysts anticipate that Eagle Point Credit will post 1.17 EPS for the current fiscal year.

-Separately, LADENBURG THALM/SH SH raised their target price on shares of Eagle Point Credit from $8.00 to $10.00 and gave the company a “buy” rating in a report on Wednesday, November 18th.
+Separately, LADENBURG THALM/SH SH increased their price target on Eagle Point Credit from $8.00 to $10.00 and gave the company a “buy” rating in a research note on Wednesday, November 18th.

 About Eagle Point Credit